wezlemin/delta-docs/external-sideloading/sidestore-tutorial.md

 > 7 represents the number of days until an app's expiry.
 It will update dynamically to show the number of days left.
 Tapping it refreshes the app.
 13. Go to [https://deltaexploits.gg](https://deltaexploits.gg) and download the IPA.
 > Due to a Delta update, you will need to sign the IPA with an unrevoked certificate before continuing.
 You can use IPASignX to do this (read my tutorial about it). <br>
-> Instead of clicking "Install Now", click "Download IPA".
+> Instead of clicking "Install Now", click "Download IPA". <br>
-(so you will still get the permission error if you continue, i will update this doc soon) <br>
+> so you actually have to do this afterwards (i don't have access to sidestore rn so i can't make this look nice, this is sen's instructions): hold the signed ipa and tap rename, make the .ipa at the end into .zip and tap use .zip. tap the file again and a folder called payload will show up, hold it and tap compress.
+Hold Payload.zip and rename it to like Roblox.ipa or whatever <br>

 14. In the My Apps section of SideStore, click the plus (+) button at the top left.
 Find the Delta IPA you signed with the certificate and click it.
 15. Wait until Delta appears.
 Click Keep App Extensions.